Captain Prabhakaran: Production

-After the success of Pulan Visaranai, Rowther decided to make another project with Vijayakanth and R. K. Selvamani titled Captain Prabhakaran, the plotline of the film was based on the forest brigand Veerappan.
+After the success of Pulan Visaranai, producer Ibrahim Rowther decided to make another project with star Vijayakanth and director R. K. Selvamani titled Captain Prabhakaran, the plotline of the film was based on the forest brigand Veerappan.
 The film also was the 100th project of Vijayakanth.
+Since majority of the scenes were set in a forest, Selvamani who was scouting locations all over India finally zeroed in Chalakudy.
 The filming was held at Chalakudy for 60 days.
 Many scenes were also filmed at Athirappilly Falls.
-The film had Mansoor Ali Khan in his first major role.
+Due to excessive rainfall and accidents happened there, Rowther ordered Selvamani to conduct remaining filming at Mundanthurai forest at Thirunelveli; however, Selvamani was unimpressed with that location and choose to film again at Chalakudy.
+The film had Mansoor Ali Khan in his first major role, for which Karikalan was the initial choice who was removed after Selvamani felt he looked disinterested in portraying the role of Veerabhadran.
+However Karikalan did appear as an extra portraying one of Veerabhadran's henchman.
 During the shoot, a rope to which Vijayakanth was bound snapped and his shoulder got dislocated.
 With both his hands tied he screamed in pain, but this was mistaken for acting, and as a result, there was a delay in getting medical assistance.
-Saranya Ponvannan was originally cast as Poongudi, but left the film as the role was glamorous; the role went to Ramya Krishnan.
+Saranya Ponvannan was originally cast as Poongudi, but left as the role was glamorous; the role went to Ramya Krishnan.
+A train fight sequence was shot at Andipatti Mountain Pass for four days with 100 horses.

 Soundtrack

-The soundtrack has only two songs, both composed by Ilaiyaraaja while the lyrics were written by Gangai Amaran and Piraisoodan.
+The soundtrack has only two songs, both composed by Ilaiyaraaja.
 The song "Aattama Therottama" is set in the Carnatic raga known as Sindhu Bhairavi.
 It was later remixed by Prasanna Sekhar in Singakutty (2008).

 Reception

-The Indian Express wrote, "The strength of the film is its visual vibrancy and the narrative line too has a great measure of cohesion, despite it being an action film all the way."
+On 19 April 1991, The Indian Express wrote, "The strength of the film is its visual vibrancy and the narrative line too has a great measure of cohesion, despite it being an action film all the way".
+On 26 April, The Hindu wrote, "Vijayakanth doing his rough stuff with his known felicity, particularly the fights on top of the moving train, the horse riding horde of Veerabadran's men in Sholay fashion trying to stop him".
 Unlike other Tamil actors who did not face success with their 100th film, Vijayakanth was considered by N. Kesavan of The Hindu to have broken that jinx.
+Rajarajan won the Cinema Express Award for Best Cameraman.

+Re-release

+The film was re-released in 4K quality on 22 August 2025 and was digitalized with Dolby sound.